Two boys came across a curious piece of flotsam on a Florida beach on Anastasia Island near St. Augustine. The year was 1896.

 An analysis in the 1980s has also suggested the material came from a "mass of collagenous protein" from a cephalopod, though not of "any known species" (Mackal).
 Another examination in the 1990s suggested it might not be a cephalopod after all, but could not clearly identify what it was.
-Most recently, the sample has been identified as being the blubber layer of a (rather large!) whale, but that identification has been disputed.
+A more definitive DNA analysis in 2004, alas, seems to have put the matter to rest.
+It would appear the blubber of a (rather large) whale.

 We know the ocean depths house giant squid, colossal squid, and some as-yet unidentified creature that goes bloop!
 We have sailors' reports from ages past insisting that the kraken could be found as both outsized octopus and squid.
-The remains from St. Augustine remain a mystery, but we may have to accept, one day, that the giant octopus, star of many a sailor's yarn and monster movie, is a living beast.
+The remains from St. Augustine now appear to belong to a whale, but I continue to hope that, somewhere in the depths of the ocean, the colossal octopus might yet lurk, a living beast.

 "The Colossal Octopus" The Museum of Unnatural History.

 Richard Ellis.
 Monsters of the Sea.
 New York: Doubleday, 1994.

 Andrew D. Gable.
 "St. Augustine Monster."
 The Crypto-Web Page.

 Willy Ley.
 Exotic Zoology (1959).
 New York: Bonanza Books, 1987.